juanjosegarciaripoll/seemps2/docs/algorithms/mps_simplification.rst

    \mathrm{argmin}_{\xi \in \mathcal{MPS}_{D'}} \Vert{\xi-\psi}\Vert^2

 There are two variants of the algorithm.
-The first one :func:`~seemps.truncate.simplify` approximates just a single state.
+The first one :func:`~seemps.state.simplify` approximates just a single state.
 The second one approximates a linear combination of states and weights :math:`\psi_i` and :math:`w_i`, as in